 True Anthem takes away the daily load of social media posting and uses AI to ensure that you’re getting excellent 24/7 social media content coverage.
-The first step is developing strategic metadata best practices and collecting meticulous data that gives us a foundation for an in-depth custom analysis.
-From there, the data will be used to autonomously deliver the top content you have to your engaged audience and to circulate your best content 24/7.
+The first step is developing strategic metadata, best practices, and collecting accurate data that gives us a foundation for in-depth custom analysis.
+The data will be used to autonomously deliver the top content you have to your engaged audience and circulate your best content 24/7.

 Facebook launched open graph meta tags back in 2010, and they have become essential for success in a social-platform referral world.
-Essentially, Open Graph tags were designed to promote integration between Facebook and destination websites by allowing them the same functionality as Facebook posts.
+Primarily, Open Graph tags allow integration between Facebook and destination websites by allowing them the same functionality as Facebook posts.

 Now, though, Open Graph tags are recognized by all major social platforms and have a massive impact on click-through.
-Given that a huge percentage of traffic comes from social platforms, it isn’t really optional anymore.
-Here is a good place to start.
+Given that a considerable percentage of traffic comes from social platforms, it isn’t optional anymore.
+Here is an excellent place to start.

 JetPack is a WordPress plugin that allows you to customize your content.
-You are able to customize your site, automate posting, secure your logins, etc. With the upgrade, you’ll be able to enhance your SEO, schedule daily backups and protect your site from spam.
+You can customize your site, automate posting, secure your logins, etc. With the upgrade, you’ll be able to enhance your SEO, schedule daily backups, and protect your site from spam.

-They provide simple, mobile-friendly stats to give you a deeper look at your content and audience.
+They provide simple, mobile-friendly stats to give you a more in-depth look at your content and audience.
 You can explore detailed insights on your most successful posts, or identify missing content your site visitors are already searching for.

 Yoast is an SEO scoring tool to help you ensure optimization of keywords within WordPress.
 It’s an easy to use tool that provides some important metadata fields and allows you to fill them out as you create content.
 Yoast makes it easy for you to do things like control titles and meta descriptions, set your targeted keywords and track how often you’re using them, manage sitemaps, and so much more.

-Twitter created its own system, allowing content creators to enhance their content on Twitter.
-You can attach rich photos, videos, and media components, allowing a consistent and improved experience for every link tweeted to your content.
+Twitter created its proprietary system, allowing content creators to enhance their content on Twitter.
+You can attach vibrant photos, videos, and media components, enabling a consistent and improved experience for every link tweeted to your content.
 Very easy to implement and provide a robust experience off-platform.

 Refining your system: How to set up metadata fields and when it’s too much

 As essential as it is to have well organized and robust metadata, more is not always better.
 As you create your metadata best practices, check that you aren’t duplicating in multiple fields.
 It isn’t worth clogging up your server with a bunch of junk.
-Only include what you need to give greater insight and be better at your day-to-day.
+Only include what you need to provide further insight and be better at your day-to-day.

-It is also important to take your platform and audience into consideration.
-If you’re optimized for a Twitter card, for example, it won’t pull properly into Facebook.
-It’s worth spending some extra time to customize your metadata for SEO and Open Graph and Twitter separately.
-Driving engagement on social platforms is preferable for most, because website engagement is generally a much more difficult user experience.
-You’re going to benefit from platform specific content.
+It is also essential to take your platform and audience into consideration.
+If you’re optimized for a Twitter card, for example, it won’t pull appropriately into Facebook.
+It’s worth spending extra time to customize your metadata for SEO and Open Graph and Twitter separately.
+Driving engagement on social platforms is preferable for most because website engagement is generally a much more complicated user experience.
+You’re going to benefit from platform-specific content.